-The FIG Tree, Fair Trade Visitor Centre & Café in Garstang, Lancashire
+The FIG Tree, Fair Trade Visitor Centre & Café at St. John's Lancaster

-Come and visit The FIG Tree; the world's first international Fair Trade Visitor Centre located centrally in the world's first Fair Trade Town.
-The people of Garstang voted for their unique status at a public meeting in April 2000 and since then over 1,400 Fair Trade Towns in 24 countries worldwide, including London, Paris, Rome, Madrid, Brussels, Copenhagen, Oslo, Chicago, San Francisco, Boston, Vancouver and Wellington in New Zealand have all followed in Garstang's footsteps.
+The FIG Tree is the world's first international Fair Trade Visitor Centre.
+Originally opened in 2011 in Garstang (the worlds first far trade town) but recently moved to Lancaster.
+The people of Garstang voted for their unique status at a public meeting in April 2000 and since then over 1,500 Fair Trade Towns in 25 countries worldwide, including London, Paris, Rome, Madrid, Brussels, Copenhagen, Oslo, Chicago, San Francisco, Boston, Vancouver and Wellington in New Zealand have all followed in Garstang's footsteps.

 The town of Garstang has been a pioneering force in the Fairtrade movement.
 They provide a best practice example of how communities can work together for the benefit of society as a whole.
 The establishment of the FIG Tree international visitor centre is the logical next stage in maintaining Garstang as a beacon for Fairtrade.Gordon Brown MP, former Prime Minister, February 2011

 The beacon that has started in Garstang can spread like wildfire through the whole country and beyond.George Foulkes MP, former Under Secretary of State, June 2000